 ATR Team Disciplines Expertise Required ATR Lead A senior professional with extensive experience preparing Civil Works decision documents and conducting ATR.
 The lead should have the skills to manage a virtual team through an ATR.
 The lead may serve as a reviewer for a specific discipline (such as planning).
 Planning A senior water resources planner with experience in large Coastal Storm Risk Management projects.
 Economics The Economics reviewer should have at least 10 years of USACE economics experience or a combination of education and experience.
 The Economics reviewer should have a background in developing economic simulation models and analysis for large, complex regional investigations.
 Should have extensive experience in analyzing coastal storm flood risk management projects in accordance with ER 1105-2-100, the Planning Guidance Notebook.
 Experience with non-structural analysis preferred.
 Experience with HEC-FDA is preferred.
 Environmental Resources Senior Environmental Specialist with experience in CSRM projects.
 This includes experience in coastal zone management, essential fish habitat and endangered species compliance.
-Cultural Resources Senior Cultural Resource Specialist with experience with the tribes and culturally significant areas within New England Hydrology/Hydraulic/ Senior H&H Engineer with experience with 2-dimensional models Coastal Engineering and experience with climate change analysis.
-Experience with, application of levees and flood walls, non-structural solutions and flood proofing, and computer modeling such as HEC-RAS is preferred.
+Cultural Resources Senior Cultural Resource Specialist with experience with the tribes and culturally significant areas within New England Hydrology/Hydraulic/ Senior H&H Engineer with experience with 2-dimensional Coastal Engineering models and experience with climate change analysis.
+Experience with, application of levees and flood walls, non- structural solutions and flood proofing, and computer modeling such as HEC-RAS is preferred.
 Structural Engineering Senior Structural Engineer with experience in CSRM projects.
 Experience with floodwall and closure structure design is preferred.
 Cost Engineering The Cost Engineering ATR member should have 10 years demonstrated experience or combined equivalent of education and experience assessing CSRM projects.
 Real Estate Senior Real Estate Specialist with experience within the New England real estate market.
-Experienced with easements and fee title acquisitions.
-Climate Preparedness and A member of the Climate Preparedness and Resiliency Community Resilience CoP Reviewer of Practice (CoP) will participate in the ATR review.
+Experienced with easements and fee title acquisitions